sandyleo26/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-I borrow the [model][nvidia-model-link] used by Nvidia for this project.
+I borrow and modified slightly the [model][nvidia-model-link] used by Nvidia for this project.
 The architecture is show below.

 ![network architecture][nvidia-model-img]

 The model has 5 convolutional layers, some using sub-sampling with stride of 2 by 2, followed by 3 fully connected layers.
 The output is a single value which represent turning radius.

 #### 2. Attempts to reduce overfitting in the model
-TODO

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+Overfitting is not an issue during model tuning.
+Rather underfitting is a main problem.
+The model was trained and validated on different data sets to ensure that the model was not underfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning
-TODO

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).

 #### 4. Appropriate training data
-TODO

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road.
+But in the end I decided to use Udacity provided data sets (more explanation below).

 For details about how I created the training data, see the next section.